-TRPA staff posted a Cease and Desist notice under their authority, along with a notice of action to remove trespassing vessels and moorings under the Public Resources Code section 6302.1 on August 16, 2023.
-Commission staff also mailed notice of the tagging on August 31, 2023, to Ms. Gould's PO Box.
+TRPA staff posted a Cease and Desist notice under their authority, along with a notice of action to remove trespassing vessels and moorings under the Public

+Resources code section 6302.1 on August 16, 2023.
+At that time, the identification information had been removed from one of the two buoys, leaving only one buoy clearly tied to the Shermans.
+For this reason, only one of the two buoys was tagged.
+Commission staff also mailed notice of the tagging on August 31, 2023, to the Pleasanton address.
 The notice became effective on September 15, 2023.
-After this point, the buoys are considered abandoned according to law.
-Once abandoned, the Commission may take title to the buoys and direct their disposition at a public meeting.
+After this point, the buoy is considered abandoned according to law.
+Once abandoned, the Commission may take title to the buoy and direct its disposition at a public meeting.

-Staff recommends that, if the buoys are not removed from state lands, the Commission authorize staff to take title and to direct TRPA staff or one of its on-call contractors to remove the buoys and dispose of them.
+Staff recommends that, if the buoy is not removed from state lands, the Commission authorize staff to take title and to direct TRPA staff or one of its on-call contractors to remove the buoy and dispose of it.
 TRPA has agreed to be responsible for these up-front costs.